Pyprohly/redditwarp/README.md

 # RedditWarp

-An easy-to-learn, comprehensive, type-complete Python Reddit API wrapper.
+A comprehensive, type-complete, easy-to-learn Python Reddit API wrapper.

-RedditWarp is an advanced Python Reddit API library designed to handle the complexities of the Reddit API in a package that is comprehensive, highly discoverable, static-type conscious, and provides a large set of useful abstractions that allow for better code organisation and maintainability.
+RedditWarp is a Python library designed to handle the complexities of the Reddit API in a package that is comprehensive, highly discoverable, static-type conscious, and provides a large set of useful abstractions that allow for better code organisation and maintainability.